pydanny/pydanny-event-notes/KiwiPycon2011/keynotes.rst

 "*Metaprogramming is the programming of programming*"

 .. note:: Apologies, but I couldn't keep up with the firehouse of knowledge.
 This is woefully incomplete.

+.. warning:: This is from me: Metaprogramming should be done carefully.
+Only use it when you have no other options!

 This talk makes use of
 ----------------------